Sharon Church (artist): Teaching

-In 1979 Church moved from Wilmington, Delaware, to Philadelphia, Pennsylvania to begin teaching at the Philadelphia College of Art (later Craft + Material Studies program at University of the Arts (Philadelphia)) After 35 years, she retired in 2014, becoming professor emerita.
+In 1979 Church moved from Wilmington, Delaware, to Philadelphia, Pennsylvania to begin teaching at the Philadelphia College of Art (later Craft + Material Studies program at University of the Arts (Philadelphia)).
+After 35 years, she retired in 2014, becoming professor emerita.

 Making

-Sharon Church is known for carving materials like wood, horn, and bone and sometimes incorporating them into works with precious metals and stones.
+Sharon Church was known for carving materials like wood, horn, and bone and sometimes incorporating them into works with precious metals and stones.
 She often uses Castello boxwood or ebony.
-Church often begins with a drawing, but does not plan out the entire piece.
-She slowly develops her pieces through trial and error, experimenting with processes, techniques and materials until she feels a piece is complete.
-If she cannot resolve a piece, she may put it away, discard it or reclaim the materials.
+Church often began with a drawing, but does not plan out the entire piece.
+She slowly developed her pieces through trial and error, experimenting with processes, techniques and materials until she felt a piece was complete.
+If she could not resolve a piece, she would put it away, discard it or reclaim the materials.

-She draws heavily on nature both as a model and for materials.
+She drew heavily on nature both as a model and for materials.
 Following the death of her first husband in 1993, Church began to make carved wood a key element of her jewelry and sculptures.
 Her first piece in this style, It was the Most Beautiful Day of the Summer (1995), resembles both a fox's head and a cloven heart, in gold and ebony.

-Professional Activities
+Professional activities

 Church has served on the board of directors of the Society of North American Goldsmiths (1983-1987).
 She has been the production coordinator for Metalsmith magazine (1986-1987) and served on its editorial advisory committee.
 She has written for Metalsmith and other magazines.
 She is a member of the American Craft Council and of Art Jewelry Forum.